astronomer/airflow-guides/guides_in_progress/airflow-dbt.md

                 dbt_tasks[upstream_node] >> dbt_tasks[node]
 ```

-Now we have a solution that allows Airflow to orchestrate a dbt project in detail, giving data engineers visibility into each dbt model without affecting the dependencies each model has.
+Now we have a solution that orchestrates a dbt project in detail, giving data engineers visibility into each dbt model without affecting each model's dependencies.
 In the next section, we will see how to make this DAG resilient to change.

-## Bonus 1: Productionizing With CI/CD
+## Bonus 1: Productionizing with CI/CD

-Now that we know how to split dbt out into tasks and orchestrate dbt models at a fine-grained level, our next three questions to tackle are:
+Now that we know how to split dbt models into tasks, our next questions to tackle are:

-1. How do I automatically update my `manifest.json` file so that I don't need to manually copy it, paste it into my Airflow project, and redeploy my Airflow environment every time a model changes or is added?
+- How do we automatically update `manifest.json` so that we don't need to manually copy it, paste it into our Airflow project, and redeploy our Airflow environment every time our dbt project changes?
-2. How do I extend my workflow beyond a monodag approach and accommodate multiple schedule intervals?
+- How do we extend our workflows to accommodate multiple DAGs and schedule intervals?
-3. How do I contextualize this approach in the case of a broader ELT pipeline?
+- How do we contextualize this approach in the case of a broader ELT pipeline?

-Because all of our dbt models are still running on the schedule of a single Airflow DAG, there exist some inherent limitations in the extensibility of our approach.
-For instance, the solution so far cannot handle running different groups of dbt models on different schedules.
-To add this functionality, we can take a group of models defined by some selector, e.g. `dbt run --models tag:hourly`, and deploy that set of models as their own Airflow DAG with its own defined schedule.
-Leveraging the `manifest.json` file to correctly set these dependencies between an arbitrary set of models allows us to build out a robust CI process:
+Running our dbt models on a single DAG has some limitations.
+Specifically, this implementation cannot handle running different groups of dbt models on different schedules.

+To add this functionality, we can take a group of models defined by some selector, such as `dbt run --models tag:hourly`, and deploy that set of models as their own Airflow DAG with its own defined schedule.
+We can then use our `manifest.json` file to set dependencies between these groups of models and build out a robust CI process.
+To do this, we can:

-1. Leverage the `selectors.yml` file ([introduced in dbt 0.18](https://docs.getdbt.com/reference/node-selection/yaml-selectors/)) in order to define a set of model selectors for each Airflow DAG schedule we want to create.
-Then use dbt's tagging feature to tag every model with a desired schedule interval.
+1. Use the `selectors.yml` file ([introduced in dbt 0.18](https://docs.getdbt.com/reference/node-selection/yaml-selectors/)) to define a set of model selectors for each Airflow DAG schedule we want to create.
+We can then use dbt's [tagging feature](https://docs.getdbt.com/reference/resource-configs/tags) to tag every model with a desired schedule interval.
 2. Use a CI/CD provider to run a Python script that:

     1. Runs `dbt compile` to create a fresh copy of `manifest.json`
   2. Reads the model selectors defined in the YAML file
   3. Uses the `dbt ls` command to list all of the models associated with each model selector in the YAML file
   4. Turns the dbt DAG from `manifest.json` into a `Graph` object via the `networkx` library
   5. Uses the methods available on the `Graph` object to figure out the correct set of dependencies for each group of models defined in the YAML file
   6. Writes the dependencies for each group of models (stored as a list of tuples) as a pickle file to local storage

-Here is what that script looks like in practice:
+Here is what that Python script looks like in practice:

 ```python
 import yaml